netdata/netdata-ui/src/components/table/README.md

   "top" absolute position style and item height, provided by virtual list instance.
   Note - group headers are excluded from this logic and don't have gutters, as well as first row next to them - goal here is to allow easier customization of groups.
+  Also, `verticalGutter` value should be added to each item calculated height, to maintain sizes accurate.

 **Note on tradeoffs and usage**